 Camden is also home to some of the most socially deprived communities in the United Kingdom with health inequalities in the borough having a significant impact on well-being, none more so than in the area of mental health.

-Voluntary Action Camden (VAC) has a long track record of successfully engaging BAME communities in Camden to identify mental health need, supporting communities to improve mental well being, challenge stigma and increase influence over service planning.
+Voluntary Action Camden (VAC) has a long track record of successfully engaging and supporting BAME communities in Camden to identify and raise awareness of mental health needs.
 VAC has recruited and trained community members as volunteer Community Mental Health Champions and Workplace Mental Health Champions.
-We have worked towards raising cultural awareness across and within communities as well as promoting an understanding of the influences of faith.

-The CAP works with different BAME communities through the organisations they attend and utilise,to reduce the sense of isolation they feel; raise awareness of mental health and well-being from a cultural perspective; enable individuals to access services and support in a timely way.
+The CAP works with BAME communities through the organisations they attend and utilise,to reduce the sense of isolation they feel; raise awareness of mental health and well-being from a cultural perspective; enable and encourage individuals to access activities, services and support that meet all their daily needs.